velojs/docs/docs/README.md

 open-source, and we welcome contributions from the community.
 If you have any questions, suggestions, or feedback, please feel free to reach out to us on [GitHub](https://github.com/velojs/velo).

+## What does "Velo" mean?

+-   Velo is an italian word which can mean "fast", even though it literally translates to "veil".
+-   Veloc is an italian word which literally means "fast".
+-   Veloce is an italian word which means "speed".
+-   Velo could also be interpreted as a short form of "velocity".